wwells/fishfeeder/README.md

     # Install dependencies
     pip install -r requirements.txt

-    # For easier use, can add this to .bashrc in the pi
+    # For easier use, when sshing into the pi,
+    # can add this to .bashrc in the pi
     if [ -d "$HOME/fishfeeder" ]; then
         cd "$HOME/fishfeeder"
         if [ -f ".venv/bin/activate" ]; then